 Tag motor will receive the value 1.Note that a simple operation like this, used in these examples do not necessarily require a script - this sample is just for understanding purposes.
 Same operation could be done, just setting in the button object, Command property to 1.

 To access some of the script functions press F4.

 Tags can be divided into groups.
 These groups may be stations, equipment, modules, machines, units, plants, etc ...
 SCADA tags names can be equal to each other, just by changing the groups and addresses.PANELS:

-Generally, in the SCADA software, there is no need to develop a panel for each group if the SCADA software tags are equal or similar.
+Generally, in the SCADA system, there is no need to develop a panel for each group if the SCADA system tags are equal or similar.
 If the panel is the same, and changes only addresses / tags groups, just create one panel.
 Once set the panel it may be associated in real time for any of the groups.
 This also applies to database and system reports.

 Example 1: Click the menu New - Example with groups.
 If you want to use this example to start the development of your application.
 Just select the example with groups, save and reset the SCADA tags, panels and system reports as required.